parth-20-07/Motion-Planning-Online/README.md

 ## Assignment 1: Setup Environment

 The aim of the [Assignment 1](/HW0%20-%20Turtles/) is to setup the environement and try a basic run through programming.
+Here we try to develop a rudimentary and random obstacle field, tryout turtle sim in python and initiate a *Victor Sierra* Search pattern to find lost objects.

 # Design Details